orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Description which generates the thing I'm interested in, formulated how?

 - Subtraction is more complicated than performing addition, for subtraction you need to know a length, unless you just cut something off without knowing how long it is.
+- Two zero points cross paths at endpoints, what is the interpretation
+-

 Energy/Resources
 - In compression tasks, is in the case of real numbers, the length of a fraction considered as a resource? - More precision, the larger the structure